int128/kubectl-tree-e2e-test/README.md

 ## How it works

-This test runs with the following stack:
+The test runs with the following stack:

 ![test-kubectl-plugin-with-cluster](test-kubectl-plugin-with-cluster.svg)

 The test scenario is written in [Makefile](Makefile).
-It create a Kubernetes cluster using [Kind](https://kind.sigs.k8s.io) and deploy the [fixture](fixture.yaml).
+It creates a Kubernetes cluster using [Kind](https://kind.sigs.k8s.io) and deploy the [fixture](fixture.yaml).
 After deployment, it runs `kubectl tree` and check its output.

-It is run on GitHub Actions [workflow](.github/workflows/test.yaml).
+The test runs on GitHub Actions [workflow](.github/workflows/test.yaml).
+It installs the newer version of Kind, krew and kubectl-tree.

 ## Run locally